Happy Halloween to you all! On this Spooktacular of days I hope you have something...

 Instead of burning your wedding budget by renting a hall or building for the ceremony, do it at home or outdoors.
 If you have a wide backyard or a farm, you can arrange a wedding that’ll fit the theme of your venue.
-If not, you can go for public parks with picturesque views.
+In fact, having a backyard wedding saves money, and can still be an amazing day.
+Alternatively, you can go for public parks with picturesque views.

 If you are taking the outdoor route, make sure that you have a back-up plan just in case the weather turns bad.
 You don’t want to get everyone soaked with an absolute downpour.
 You can rent a tent and some huge industrial fans just in case it gets really hot.
 If you don’t have wedding tents yet, make sure to get them from trusted providers such as Accel Rentals so you can be confident you are renting the most reliable ones.

 Ask any family member or friend who is willing to prepare the food for you.
 This can drastically reduce your wedding costs.
 Plus, you can go all out on the menu.
 Instead of hiring an expensive caterer, prepare it at home and blow everyone away with the taste and food quality.
 The money you can save from the caterer’s fee can be used to add more food to the menu and even make the food choices more varied.